Family Trip: Planning A Family Holiday To Burma

 Peak season begins in November and continues through to March.
 Although most people try and avoid the rainy or ‘green season’ which occurs between May and October, it’s a good time to visit if you want to avoid higher air fares, higher accommodation charges and the majority of tourists.
 The temperatures are also cooler during green season, tending to be lower around Bagan and Mandalay and average around 30 degrees compared to 40 degrees in peak season.
 Although you will need to pack lightweight macs, and plan for brief periods of wet weather – you will often have some of the attractions to yourself.

 You will need a visa to travel if you are from certain countries and your passport must be valid for at least six months from the date of entry into Burma.
-For information on inoculations, visit the NHS Fit For Travel website.

 Pack holiday essentials such as hats, sunscreen, essential toiletries and mosquito spray.